cloudflare/cloudflare-docs/content/dns/additional-options/cname-flattening.md

 With `CNAME` flattening, Cloudflare finds the IP address that a `CNAME` points to.
 This process could involve a single lookup or multiple (if your `CNAME` points to another `CNAME`).
 Cloudflare then returns the final IP address instead of a CNAME record, helping DNS queries resolve up to 30% faster.

-For more details on the mechanics of CNAME flattening, refer to the [blog post](https://blog.cloudflare.com/introducing-cname-flattening-rfc-compliant-cnames-at-a-domains-root/).
+For more details on the mechanics of CNAME flattening, refer to the [blog post](https://blog.cloudflare.com/introducing-cname-flattening-rfc-compliant-cnames-at-a-domains-root/) and review the [CNAME flattening diagram](/dns/reference/cname-flattening-diagram/)

 ## Set up CNAME flattening